tweag/nickel/doc/manual/contracts.md

 **Note**: Most of the examples of this document are run in the Nickel REPL.
 To start a session, run `nickel repl` in your terminal.

-(For the motivation behind contracts and a high-level overview of contracts and types, first read the [correctness](./correctness.md) section.)
+For the motivation behind contracts and a high-level overview of contracts and types, first read the [correctness](./correctness.md) section.

-To first approximation, contracts are assertions.
+To a first approximation, contracts are assertions.
 They check that a value satisfies some property at run-time.
 If the test passes, the execution can go on normally.
 Otherwise, an error is raised.
 In Nickel, you can apply a contract using the `|` operator: